-٥ Search This Charm allows you to locate items on your computer.
-It can help you find apps, documents, photos, and your favorite music.
-0 Share This Charm allows you to share music and photos with your favorite social Web sites.
-4 Start This Charm takes you to the Start screen or, if already on the Start screen, returns you to your last app. • Devices This Charm allows you to manage your hardware devices. ₩ Settings This Charm allows you to manage your system settings.
+Search This Charm allows you to locate items (apps, photos, music, documents) on your computer.
+Share This Charm allows you to share items (links, photos and more).
+Start This Charm takes you to the Start screen or, if already on the Start screen, returns you to your last app.
+Devices This Charm allows you to manage your hardware.
+Settings This Charm allows you to access your computer's settings(volume, brightness, connecting to the internet and more).